ameijin/quicketl/docs/cli/index.md

 # CLI Reference

-ETLX provides a command-line interface for running and managing pipelines.
+QuickETL provides a command-line interface for running and managing pipelines.

 ## Commands